tapetums/TTBase/TTBase.English.md

 ---
 ###【Description】

-There are two kinds of structures.
+There are two kinds of structure.

 ##[PLUGIN\_INFO Structure]
 　The storage for plugin informatin.
 To tell the information to TTBase, call _Plugin\_SetPluginInfo_ and pass this structure.
 This includes command information (_PLUGIN\_COMMAND\_INFO_).

 ###WORD NeedVersion
-　Plugin API version that it requires.
+　Plugin API version that the plugin requires.
 Set **0** at this time.

 ###LPTSTR Name
 　Name of the plugin.
-You can use any letter in addition to ascii.
+You can use any letter including to ascii.

 ###LPTSTR Filename
-　Set the file name as **the relative path** from the installaion path.
+　Set the file name as **a relative path** from the installaion path.

 ###WORD PluginType
-　Specify the plugin type whether residental or at-use.
+　Specify the plugin type whether it is residental or at-use type.

     ptAlwaysLoad:    Resident Plugin
     ptLoadAtUse:     Load-at-use Plugin
     ptSpecViolation: The DLLs but TTBase.
 DO NOT USE THIS VALUE.

-　Choose _ ptLoadAtUse_ as possible if it works only at use.
+　Choose _ptLoadAtUse_ as possible if it works only at use.
-It saves the memory usage of TTBase.
+That saves the memory usage of TTBase.

 ###DWORD VersionMS, VersionLS
 　Set the version of the plugin.